 It is time to put these shaking techniques into practice with some serves from the experts.

-Combine Zacapa Rum, chamomile syrup, elderflower, and lemon juice in a shaker.
+Combine ZACAPA Rum, chamomile syrup, Elderflower Liqueur and lemon juice in a shaker.

 Shake well and strain into a cocktail glass.